happypeter/LGCB/book/c_first_prog.md

 formatted way, so that every thing is simple and clear.

-In our first program, we followed the format, so even though it does nothing for us, it has its formats, and the format shows everything within this file is a empty _function_.
+In our first program, we followed the format, so even though it does nothing for us, it has its format, and the format shows everything within this file is a empty _function_.

 ## What is a function in C?